-- 6.3.1 The Director of Finance Chief Finance Officer is responsible for the appropriate recovery action on all outstanding debts. - 6.3.2 Income not received shall be dealt with in accordance with losses procedures (see also SFI 13 Disposals and Condemnations, Losses and Special Payments). - 6.3.3 Overpayments should be detected (or preferably prevented) and recovery initiated.
+- 6.3.1 The Chief Finance Officer is responsible for the appropriate recovery action on all outstanding debts. - 6.3.2 Income not received shall be dealt with in accordance with losses procedures (see also SFI 13 - Disposals and Condemnations, Losses and Special Payments). - 6.3.3 Overpayments should be detected (or preferably prevented) and recovery initiated.